-In the year 1960 Lincoln Park began urban renewal programs that geared at removing the newly arrived Puerto Rican people out of west Lincoln Park.
-Movements tried to prevent this forced migration from happening in the earlier 1960s but by 1964 the majority of Puerto Ricans were forced out and the Young Lords street gang spread elsewhere while still keeping their headquarters in this community at the intersection of Armitage and Dayton.
+In the year 1960 Lincoln Park began urban renewal programs that geared at removing the newly arrived Puerto Rican people out of Lincoln Park.
+Movements tried to prevent this forced migration from happening in the earlier 1960s but by 1964 several Puerto Ricans were forced out and the Young Lords street gang spread elsewhere while still keeping their headquarters in this community at the intersection of Armitage and Dayton.
 By 1966 more of the Puerto Rican populace was removed by urban renewal pushed most of the remaining Puerto Rican populace into west Humboldt Park.
-The Latin Kings would also remain in Lincoln Park and developed a very strong section over here as they clashed with white greaser gangs.
+The Latin Kings would remain in Lincoln Park and developed a very strong section over here as they clashed with white greaser gangs.

 In the 1970s Lincoln Park experienced the arrival of some violent street gangs such as the Simon City Royals and the Insane Unknowns.
-The Insane Unknowns settled mainly at Ashland and Wrightwood while the Royals settled at Fullerton and Southport.
+The Insane Unknowns arrived in 1974 then grew large around Ashland and Wrightwood while the Royals settled at Fullerton and Southport.
 By 1976 the two gangs engaged in a vicious gang war that caused a major disruption in the neighborhood that carried on well through the 1990s.
-The end of this gang war was brought about by urban renewal of west Lincoln Park and the arrival of many high class yuppies that bought out all the old property for renewal.
+The end of this gang war was brought about by urban renewal of west Lincoln Park and the arrival of many high class yuppies that bought out all the old property for renewal by the early 2000s.

 Lincoln Park is on this list because it is the motherland of the Young Lords and the major Latin King section originated by King Richie and was a major site of Simon City Royals and Insane Unknowns.
 The neighborhood had its gangster days on the west side of this community, and the notorious Julia C. Lathrop projects lie partially within the borders of Lincoln Park at the intersection of Clybourne, Damen and Diversey which became the site of more gang problems with the Insane Deuces and Latin Kings street gangs.
 Currently gang activity is extremely minimal to non-existent in this neighborhood.